pschnidrig/UnityTemplate/README.md

 As we know each dev bird has to be within time and budget.
 So we need to create those restrictions in the game.

-1. From the sprites folder - open the sprite and drag and drop both pipes into the Scene
+1. From the sprites folder - click on the little arrow on the sprite around the middle of the right edge to extend it.
+This should now show multiple sprites.
+Then drag and drop both pipes into the Scene.
 2. Rename the top pipe to **Time** and the bottom pipe to **Budget**.
 3. Set the order layout in the Inspector window to 1 for both Time and Budget.
    _The order indicates which sprite is on top of which other.
 The current setup has the background on 0, bird on 1 and the bottom on 2_